 17 Between the vestibule and the altar let the priests, the ministers of the LORD, weep and say, “Spare thy people, O LORD, and make not thy heritage a reproach, a byword among the nations.
 Why should they say among the peoples, ‘Where is their God?”
 Joel 2:17

 This is a public area in the temple.
 Their repentance should be visible to all.
 No sacrifices are called for.
-For sacrifices have more to do with worship than paying for ones sins.
+Sacrifices have more to do with worship than paying for one’s sins.

 FYI: Only on Yom Kippur could there be a sacrifice for intentional sin.
 All others are for things one forgot.